 Examples: Milka (purple and white), Puma, Nike, Adidas.

-Silver gives a metal feeling and this is a feature of high-end, industrial and technological things.
+Silver gives a metal feel, and this is a feature of high-end, industrial, and technological things.

 Using silver in your logo highlights the superior quality of the product and the company’s loyalty to the latest technologies and adds a luxurious atmosphere.

 It is used in the automotive industry, technology industry, fashion, and beauty.